Film sound and setting in the classroom

 In this step, we ask you to develop the thinking you began in the previous step, by extending the single shot or sketch into a sequence of shots.
 Then we will adapt it into a very short piece of writing, all presented or annotated in target language.

-Listen again to the sound clip from Step 1.7 and using the Storyboard Template in the downloads section, plot out a series of shots that you think go with the opening minute of sounds.
+Listen again to the sound clip from Step 1.8 and using the Storyboard Template in the downloads section, plot out a series of shots that you think go with the opening minute of sounds.
 Don’t worry about filling in the ‘camera’ section, we’ll come to that later in the course.
-Use the Storyboard Example also in the downloads section to help you.
+Use the Storyboard Example also in the downloads section to help you, and the image below.

 © British Film Institute